 Abu Ja’far (asws) said: ‘If there comes to you from us (asws) a Hadith, you find a witness for it or two witnesses from the Book of Allah, take by it otherwise stand still, then return it back to us (asws), until its clarification comes to you’.
 [Source: H33351 Wasail us Shia]

 2. Prefer the one who has more knowledge of Hadith:

 Here the Imam (as) is referring to the ones who have knowledge of hadith.
 These are the narrators/compilers of hadith (defined as fuqaha by the Imams) – the ones who readily quote hadith and provide references to them.
-Not the mujtahids who perform ijtihad based on aql and ijma, who never quote hadith and require us to follow them blindly without asking for proof.
+Unfortunately, the mujtahids don’t share hadith with the people who follow them.

 3. One Must Hold Back in Confusing Matters: